| | | | Netmagis 2.2.x installation |

 ifspeed values collected on the interfaces are

+not reliable.
 For example: ifspeed_Dot11Radio 300

 will limit the maximum speed for all interfaces